rHedBull/strategey_RL_env/README.md

 ## RL
 - [ ] make some kind of run setup to run on the different maps of different settings and logg
+- [ ] better Game dynamic structure, if one tile changes, trigger updates for surrounding tiles

 ### Observation
 - [ ] different types of observability for different agents